rjurga/plasmon-fluorescence/README.md

-# Plasmonic modification of the decay rates of a dipole near a metal sphere
+# Decay rates of a dipole near a metal sphere

 ## Introduction